 I don't have a cheesy name for this one, but it's proven successful for me over and over.

-Basically, the ideal cold sales email should have three sentences:
+Basically, the ideal cold sales email should have 4 sentences:

-You might not be able to get your message down to three sentences alone, especially if your product or service is complex.
-Do your best by weeding out anything extra you've added that doesn't meet one of these three needs.
+You might not be able to get your message down to a few sentences, especially if your product or service is complex.
+Do your best by weeding out anything extra you've added that doesn't meet one of these four needs.

 Courtesy of Buffer, the before-after-bridge aims to get prospects envisioning exactly how your solution will make their lives better.